Cost-aware Photonic Graph State Generation: A Graphical Framework: Introduction

 Another important advantage of the proposed algorithm is that, being embedded in a fully graphical framework, it directly outputs a generation recipe as a sequence of graph operations, which can then be transpiled into a quantum circuit.
 Notably, the intermediate graphical representation of the generation recipe allows us to identify simplification opportunities---such as merging or canceling of operations---before circuit translation, thereby avoiding the challenges of direct optimization on constrained quantum circuits.
 We demonstrate this by devising and employing such a simplification approach to reduce the redundancies in the final circuit.

 Lastly, while our algorithm has the advantage of operating with the minimum number of emitters required to generate a target photonic graph state under a fixed emission order, this constraint can be relaxed.
 Prior work \cite{kaur_resource-efficient_2024} has shown that introducing additional emitters during generation can reduce other costs, such as gate count and circuit depth, which may be more relevant for certain experimental platforms.
 To support such trade-offs, we provide a straightforward generalization of our algorithm that accommodates extra emitters when the minimum-emitter constraint is lifted.
+We study the effect of using extra emitters on different cost metrics and observe reductions of up to 72\% in circuit depth and 45\% in two-qubit gate count for random graphs.

 Here is the outline of the paper.
 Section II provides the preliminaries, including background on graph states, the photonic state generation problem, and local complementation in graphs.
 In Section III, we introduce the concept of \textit{generative set}, the necessary and sufficient eligibility conditions, and an inductive procedure for the generation.
 Section IV presents the graphical framework that forms the basis of our generation algorithm, including edge manipulation operations, emission modes, and qubit decoupling.
 The \textit{Graph Builder} algorithm and its output is described in Section V through an exhaustive case analysis for all possible generation scenarios.
 Section VI provides a performance analysis of two-qubit gate count across varying graph sizes for random graphs and specific states of interest.
 Section VII discusses an optimization framework, lists the associated degrees of freedom, and highlights how different strategies can be employed to reduce generation cost according to various metrics.
 Section VIII provides formal proofs for the necessity and sufficiency of the eligibility conditions.
 Finally, Section IX concludes with a summary and discussion of potential future directions, emphasizing the implications of our algorithmic approach for photonic graph state generation.